 When visitors search for content, they use a search engine.
 Therefore, this search engine must be available from the Internet.
 On the other hand, the search engine that Sitecore uses for the operational databases does not have to be available from the Internet.

-The general reasons for using Solr instead of Lucene are:
+Other reasons for using Solr are:

 - When you need to index large numbers of items (50,000 and up), Solr performs better.